KortVea/asp.net-core-Authentication-and-Authorization/README.md

-# asp.net-core-Authentication-and-Authorization
+# RazorPage asp.net-core-Authentication-and-Authorization example

-Using ASP.net Core Identity for RazorPage web app authentication (cookie based) and role based authorization;
+1. Using ASP.net Core Identity for RazorPage web app authentication (cookie based) and role based authorization;
 - Role Admin can manage users.

-Using Identity Server for Access Token for various api client consumption, which is client credential and username password based.
+2. Using Identity Server for Access Token for various api client consumption, which is client credential and username password based.